theunissenlab/zebra-finch-memory/README.md

 ### Stimulus Files

-Stimulus .wav files are saved in a zip folder.
+Stimulus .wav files are saved in a zip folder, the [download is available on Google Drive](https://drive.google.com/drive/folders/1PQ2RQrnqyPdHBW0-3l0BB4f9Y_9NoOQp?usp=sharing).
 Paths in the Trial Data reference directories relative to the top level of the `stimuli` folder.

 Filenames are formatted with the following convention:
 `CALLTYPE_Stim_RENDITION_VOCALIZER_RENDITIONID_norm[_COPY].wav`